0xN1/ar-model-converter/README.md

 ## Usage

+Make sure you have prepared all the necessary textures for conversion like :
+- Diffuse
+- Roughness
+- Metallic
+- Normal
+- Emissive
+- ORM (for glTF)

 ```bash
 $ node index.js
 ```

 or [build](#build) and run the binary file.

-you can get the binary from releases folder
+or you can get the binary from [releases](https://github.com/fukarinka/ar-model-converter/releases) folder

 ## Build

-You need `pkg` for this.
+You need [`pkg`](https://github.com/zeit/pkg) for this.

 ```bash
 $ npm install -g pkg